Polish LGBT people leaving as post-vote mood grows hostile

 No statistics exist on how many LGBT people have left Poland.
 Activists say some departed after Law and Justice and Duda, who is backed by the party, came to power in 2015 and created an unfriendly climate for liberals and minorities.

 As Duda faced a tough electoral challenge from Warsaw Mayor Rafał Trzaskowski, the rhetoric grew harsher.
 He called the LGBT movement an “ideology” worse than communism and declared that LGBT was “not people.”
-He formally proposed a constitutional amendment banning same-sex adoptions.
+He formally proposed the same-sex adoption ban.

 After his victory, Duda apologized for language he acknowledged was sometimes too “harsh.”
 A prominent LGBT activist, Bart Staszewki, nevertheless asked on Facebook if anyone was thinking of moving away from Poland.
 He received hundreds of replies, mostly from people saying they were contemplating it or had already left.